Chart Color Schemes

 Walkervale - Avenell Heights features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 66.1% of all households, including 21.5% couples with children, 27.6% couples without children, and 15.7% single parent families.
-Non-family households constitute the remaining 33.9%, with lone person households at 30.0% and group households comprising 3.7% of the total.
-The median household size is 2.4 people, which aligns with the Rest of Qld average.
+Family households comprise 66.1% of all households, including 21.5% couples with children, 27.6% couples without children, and 15.7% single parent families.
+Non-family households make up the remaining 33.9%, with lone person households at 30.0% and group households comprising 3.7% of the total.
+The median household size is 2.4 people, which matches the average for the Rest of Queensland.

 Frequently Asked Questions - Households